 What Slow Processing Speed Looks Like

-- Needs to read information more than once for comprehension
+Needs to read information more than once to understand it

-- Has trouble executing instructions if told to do more than one thing at once
+Has trouble following directions, especially when told to do more than one thing

-If you suspect your child is struggling with processing speed, the first step is to talk to your child’s teacher.
-Discuss your own observations and find out what the teacher has noticed in class.
+If you think a child is struggling with processing speed, the first step is to connect the dots.
+Teachers can reach out to a student’s family.
+And families should reach out to their child’s teacher.
+Share your own observations and find out what’s happening at home or in class.